 Critical Practices for Anti-bias Education is organized into four sections: Instruction, Classroom Culture, Family and Community Engagement, and Teacher Leadership.
 In each section, you can explore recommended practices, find helpful explanations and learn how each practice connects to anti-bias education.
 Drill down further for specific strategies you can try in your own classroom.

-The critical practices in this guide are based on the values exemplified in the Teaching Tolerance Social Justice Standards.
+The critical practices in this guide are based on the values exemplified in the Learning for Justice Social Justice Standards.
 These standards offer the first road map for anti-bias education at every grade level and is organized into four domains: Identity, Diversity, Justice and Action.
 Together, these domains represent a continuum of engagement in anti-bias, multicultural and social justice education.

 The standards include a set of anchor standards, corresponding grade-level outcomes and school-based scenarios to show what anti-bias attitudes and behavior may look like in the classroom.
 You can see the full Social Justice Standards in the PDF version of this guide.

-The Perspectives Text Library offers a diverse mix of stories and perspectives.
-This multi-genre, multi-media collection aligns with the Common Core's recommendations for text complexity and the Teaching Tolerance Social Justice Standards.
+The Student Text Library offers a diverse mix of stories and perspectives.
+This multi-genre, multi-media collection aligns with the Common Core’s recommendations for text complexity and the Learning for Justice Social Justice Standards.
 Users select from informational and literary nonfiction texts, literature, photographs, political cartoons, interviews, infographics and more.

 Designed to measure student writing, civic engagement and critical literacy skills, student tasks are divided into two groups.
 "Write to the Source" tasks allow students to demonstrate their argumentative, explanatory and narrative writing skills by responding to customizable prompts.
 "Do Something" tasks empower them to take action in their school and community.